Tom Waring: Aston Villa

+Whilst playing football, Waring also worked for The Hercules Motor and Cycle Company in Aston.

 Later clubs

 In November 1935, Waring went to Barnsley, angering many Villa fans and prompting 5,000 of them to call for his return to the club.
 After a spell at Barnsley, Waring also played for Wolverhampton Wanderers, Tranmere Rovers (for a second time), Accrington Stanley, Bath City, Ellesmere Port Town, Graysons, Birkenhead Docks and Harrowby.
 He guested for New Brighton in 1939–40, and after the war he returned for a second spell with Ellesmere Port Town.

 International career

-Waring was also capped five times by England, scoring four goals between 1931-32.
+Waring was also capped five times by England, scoring four goals between 1931 and 1932.

 Death

-He died in December 1980 at the age of 74.
+Waring died in December 1980 at the age of 74.
 His ashes were scattered in the Holte End goal mouth before a game against Stoke City.